 As basic as this may sound, gratitude can be very effective in your efforts to relieve stress.
 Yet, the power of gratitude is often under-valued.
 Having a grateful mindset is an effective way to reframe the way we perceive things and ultimately the way that they affect us.
 When you make it a point to reflect on all of the good things in your life, you can do wonders for your stress levels and overall health.

 Make it a habit to acknowledge the beautiful blessings in your life.
 You may do this during prayer, meditation, or journaling.
 A nice gratitude exercise may include writing down your thought every night and capturing three things that went well for you each day.
 Not only is this a great practice for stress relief, but it’s also been proven to improve sleep quality.
 That’s it.
-Just recognizing what’s going well in our lives can improve mood, help to relieve stress, and just boost your overall happiness in life.
+Just recognizing what’s going well in your life can improve mood, help to relieve stress, and just boost your overall happiness in life.

 If you’ve been in a vicious cycle of stress overload or coping with stress in unhealthy ways, realize that these behaviors often create more stress in your life.
 If your stress is taking over your life, it may be time for help.
 Reach out to your healthcare provider or get support in one of our stress management coaching programs.